fparrel/SDCardStoryTeller/README.md

 Open your broken and out of guarantee device with a Torx 6 screwdriver, remove the SDCard, and put it into your device.

-Pre-build .apk and/or publication on f-droid store may be done in the future.
+Pre-build .apk is available on [/releases] and publication on f-droid store is on going.